sonic-net/DASH/dash-pipeline/README.md

 Building starts by retrieving a pre-built `dash-bmv2` Docker image from a Docker registry, then executing a series of targets in the main [Makefile](Makefile) via `make <target>`.
 It is designed to be run either manually; via user-supplied scripts; or from a CI pipeline in the cloud.

 See the diagram below.
-You can read the [Dockerfile](Dockerfile) and all `Makefiles` to get a deeper understanding of the build process.
+You can read the [dockerfiles](dockerfiles) and all `Makefiles` in various directoriesto get a deeper understanding of the build process.

 ## Build Workflow Diagram